What does Roderick mean?

 Roderick is a very popular first name for males (#345 out of 1220, Top 28%) and also a very popular last name for both adults and children (#4723 out of 150436, Top 3%).
 (2000 U.S. Census)

-Popular variation forms of Roderick are Rory (#416 a year ago), Rodrigo (#488), Broderick (#973), Rod and Rodrick.
+Popular variation forms of Roderick (#1080 a year ago) are Rory (#416 a year ago), Rodrigo (#488), Broderick (#973), Rodriguez, Rodriquez, Rodrick, Roderic, Brodrick, Rod, Rodd and Roddy.
 Other variants, like Rorik, are seldom used.
-These relations of Roderick were popular as baby names during 1960-1969 (median #629) and are somewhat less common today (#812, ▼49.5%), with the forms Roderick, Rodrick and Rod becoming less in vogue.
-Rory and Rodrigo are two of the more contemporarily stylish birth names in this list.
+These relations of Roderick were popular as baby names 44 years ago (median #1174) and are almost as common today (#1579, ▼20.4%), but with forms such as Rodrick going out of style.
+Rory and Broderick are two of the more contemporarily stylish birth names in this list.